 VRMs are typically sold as something like “8+3” or “6+2.”
 The number before the plus indicates the number of phases dedicated to cleaning power for the CPU.
 The number after the plus indicates the VRM phases left to power other motherboard components like RAM.

 When the first number is greater than 8, such as “12+1,” “18+1,” or even higher, the manufacturer often makes use of a device called a doubler.
 A doubler allows them to multiply the benefit of the existing phases without building additional phases into the board.
-While this isn’t quite as effective as wholly separated phases, it does allow for some electrical improvements at less cost.
+While this isn’t quite as effective as wholly separated phases, it does allow for some electrical improvements at a lesser cost.
 And since it allows manufacturers to raise a buyer-facing number at small expense to themselves, they often take advantage.

 How Does a VRM Improve Performance?